 6. Skip the Currency Conversion Desk

-While this is something a lot of avid travelers know, it’s still worth mentioning, especially if it’s your first time to visit the country.
-Simply skip the conversion desk in the airport, and immediately head straight to the ATM to get some local currency.
+While this is something a lot of avid travelers already know, it’s still worth mentioning, especially if it’s your first time to visiting Italy.
+Skip the conversion desk at the airport, and head straight to the ATM to get your local currency.

 7. Beware of Pickpockets

 Busy train stations are common locations for pickpocket activity in Italy.
-Usually, pickpockets will work in pairs, distracting you, and will make a swipe on your wallet.
-If it’s also the first time that you’re visiting Rome, then this is also something that you should be aware of.
+Usually, pickpockets will work in pairs, distracting you, and will make a swipe for your wallet, phone, or watch.

-You can leave unnecessary things in your accommodation.
-But as long as you keep your wits with you, wear a money belt, and is always aware of your surroundings, then you should be fine.
+As long as you keep your wits with you, wear a money belt, and are always aware of your surroundings, you should be fine.

 → See other common travel scams to avoid.

 8. No Cappuccinos After 11 AM

 Italy has a lot of customs when it comes to food.
 One of these is that a cappuccino (or any coffee with milk, for that matter) should only be drank during the morning.
 Ordering a cappuccino after a meal or as your afternoon cup of coffee is not done in Italy.

 Why?
 Because most locals don’t like the idea of drinking milk with a full stomach.
 Sure, you can order it anyways, but do expect some side-eye or even a small lecture about indigestion.